 All trunk infrastructure including 132kV feeders and the zone substation will be funded by Endeavour Energy.
-Endeavour Energy requires a site for the zone substation to be confirmed prior to commencing their detailed planning.
+The site for the zone substation was rezoned on 15th March 2013, which enables Endeavour Energy to commence their detailed planning.

 The distribution network and other required infrastructure including distribution substations will be funded by the developer.
 This includes any temporary works.